-As the country continues to navigate through the pandemic and its aftermath, the roadmap of transition will vary from business to business.
-Some may slowly add to their first stages of digitization while others quickly push for end-to-end integration.
+The roadmap of transition varies from business to business.
+Some are slowly adding to their first stages of digitization while others have quickly pushed for end-to-end integration.
 Still, the lessons learned from the early days of the crisis are instructive.

 “Clients that were already on the path of innovation and automation before the crisis, had an easier task,” Patel says.
 “If you already had the ball on the 50-yardline, it’s easy to keep it moving along.
 You have the foundational items already in place.
 You've maybe bought into it culturally.
 Executive management might be behind it.”

 Landlords that had an existing tenant portal or other means of accepting rent payments simply needed to communicate those capabilities with their tenants to take full advantage of them.
 "The first line of defense in any situation that disrupts business at scale is communication.
-Landlords who were already using Versapay were able to quickly and efficiently communicate with their tenants as soon as the world went into lockdown," explains Chad Nicholson, Senior Account Executive at Versapay.
+Landlords who were already using Versapay were able to quickly and efficiently communicate with their tenants as soon as the world went into lockdown," explains Chad Nicholson, Director of Strategy at Versapay.
 "Our clients used the Versapay platform to let their tenants know about waived late fees, rent deferrals and other relevant information."

 Non-digital landlords who needed to jump-start their transition on the fly are in a different position.
 They should now re-evaluate those newly created processes, both to secure their digital foundation for any future lockdowns and to identify opportunities for further automation and efficiency.